pyeventsourcing/eventsourcing/docs/topics/examples/searchable-timestamps.rst

 -----------

-The recorder class ``SearchableTimestampsApplicationRecorder`` creates a table that contains rows with the originator ID, timestamp, and originator version of domain event, It defines SQL statements that inserts and selects from the rows of the table.
+The recorder class ``SearchableTimestampsApplicationRecorder`` creates a table that contains rows with the originator ID, timestamp, and originator version of `Cargo` events.
+It defines SQL statements that insert and select from the rows of the table.

-It extends the ``_insert_events()`` method by inserting rows, according to the information passed down from the application.
-It introduces a ``get_version_at_timestamp()`` method which returns the version of an aggregate at a particular time.
+It extends the ``_insert_events()`` method by inserting rows, according to the event timestamp data passed down from the application.
+It defines a method ``get_version_at_timestamp()`` method returns the version of an aggregate at a particular time.

-The infrastructure factory class ``SearchableTimestampsInfrastructureFactory`` extends the PosgreSQL ``Factory`` class by overriding the ``application_recorder()`` method so that the ``SearchableTimestampsApplicationRecorder`` is constructed for the application.
+The infrastructure factory class ``SearchableTimestampsInfrastructureFactory`` extends the PosgreSQL ``Factory`` class by overriding the ``application_recorder()`` method so that the ``SearchableTimestampsApplicationRecorder`` is constructed as the application recorder.

 .. literalinclude:: ../../../eventsourcing/examples/searchabletimestamps/persistence.py